pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task-help >}}

-When you run the project now, water holes will appear left and right of your garden.
+When you run the project now, you should see a tree in the center of your garden.

 {{< /learner-task >}}

 ## Shake down apples

-Now that we have a tree in our game, it's time for our new mechanic: the player's ability to pick apples from the tree.
+Now that we have a tree  our game, it's time for our new mechanic: the player's ability to pick apples from the tree.

 {{< learner-task >}}